engyasin/Offline_MOT/Readme.md

 $ python -m pytest tests
 ```

-For the previous command you need `pytest` library installed.
+For the previous command  `pytest` library is needed to be installed.

 --------------------